ScorpiusDraconis83/rjmccall.github.io/_posts/2017-10-31-Arrays-and-Pointers.md

 because this would require the elements to have different types from each other.

-Anyway, in terms of basic layout, array types are just normal complete object types.
+Anyway, in terms of basic layout, array types are just normal complete object types, completely unrelated to pointers.
 But there are some special things about arrays:

 First, the contexts that implicitly turn l-values into r-values turn array l-values into pointer r-values by taking the address of the first element.